bigandy/gatsby-blog/content/blog/arthur-is-now-80-days-old.md

 title: 'Arthur is now 80 days old'
 date: 2015-04-29 15:46:08
 draft: false
-description: 'Time flies.
+description: "Time flies.
 Arthur is now 11.5 weeks old and doing well.
-Each day he continues to change and life is a continual wonder, both for us to observe his new skills and abilities and for him.'
+Each day he continues to change and life is a continual wonder, both for us to observe his new skills and abilities and for him."
 tags: [arthur]
 ---